How Insulin and GLP-1 Hormones Work and Why They Affect Weight Loss Over Time

 Woman doing a plank to take her GLP -1 health seriously

-• A slow inhale for four counts, then a long exhale for six
+• A slow inhale for four counts, then a longer exhale for six

-• Sitting back in your chair and unclenching your jaw and relaxing your shoulders for a moment
+• Sitting back in your chair, unclenching your jaw, and relaxing your shoulders

 • Taking a minute before you answer a stressful message

-These tiny things help lower cortisol just enough to make your body’s signals work better.
+These small resets can help bring cortisol down enough for your body’s signals to work more smoothly.

-Poor sleep4 makes your body more insulin-resistant.
-Even one rough night can make you hungrier the next day, more sensitive to cravings, and more tired during your meals.
+Poor sleep5 makes your body more insulin resistant.
+Even one rough night can leave you hungrier the next day, more sensitive to cravings, and more tired overall.
+And sometimes it’s not even about falling asleep, but staying asleep.

-• Keep your room a little cooler so nausea and restlessness are less likely
+• Keep your room a little cooler so restlessness is less likely, especially during perimenopause or menopause

 Final Thoughts